-Olugbenga Ajilore is a senior economist at the Center for American Progress.
+Olugbenga Ajilore is a senior advisor in the Office of the Under Secretary for Rural Development at the United States Department of Agriculture.
+Prior to this appointment, he was a senior economist at the Center for American Progress.
 His expertise includes regional economic development, macroeconomic policy, and issues in diversity and inclusion.
 He has been invited to testify in front of Congress.
 He has been featured in The New York Times and The Washington Post, and he has made many media appearances.

 Prior to joining American Progress, Ajilore was an associate professor of economics at the University of Toledo.
 His research has focused on race and local public finance, peer effects and adolescent behavior, and police militarization.
 Ajilore’s work has been published in numerous journals, such as The Review of Black Political Economy, Economics and Human Biology, the Review of Economics of the Household, and the Atlantic Economic Journal.
 In 2018, Ajilore served as president of the National Economic Association.
 Ajilore received his Ph.D. in economics from Claremont Graduate University.
 He earned his B.A. in applied mathematics and economics from the University of California, Berkeley.